-It’s important to understand the annual taxations and fees when buying real estate also.
-We’ve created a short bit of information here about property fees and banking.
+It’s also important to understand the annual taxes and fees when buying real estate.
+We’ve created a short article about property fees and banking.

 This is similar to other places in the world.
-If you buy a property that is part of a condominium with shared amenities, the annual fee can range from €400–€1,000.
+If you buy an apartment that is part of a building with shared amenities, the annual fees can range from €400–€1,000.

-Your costs could be higher than €1,000 per year if you’re part of a more luxurious area.
-Pool maintenance, building lighting, or landscape management utilize these property fees.
+Your costs could be higher than €1,000 per year if your property is in a luxurious area.
+Pool maintenance, lighting expenses, or landscape management can increase the apartment fees.

 LOCAL COUNCIL TAX

-A number of factors determine this tax but not associated with your home’s commercial value.
-The government calculates this fee and it is done in a process so we cannot offer a generic round number.
+A number of factors determine this tax but it does not depend on your property’s commercial value.
+The government calculates this fee so we cannot offer an estimate.

 Banking in Italy can be a bit complex.
-When opening an account, there is typically a monthly fee for account management and charges for money transfers whether you are putting money in or taking it out to pay bills or send statements.
+When opening an account, there is typically a monthly fee for account management and there are also charges for money transfers when you put money into your account or take it out to pay bills.

-Some utility companies also impose restrictions on non-residents which could pose a problem if you are buying strictly a holiday home.
-Some also do not allow direct debits at all.
+Some companies also impose restrictions on non-residents which could pose a problem if you are buying a holiday home.

-Pay bills online or hire a property manager to handle them for you.
-While you may consider it easier to open an Italian bank account, it’s best to consider all your options first.
+You can pay bills online or hire a property manager to handle them for you.
+While you may think it’s easier to open an Italian bank account, it’s best to consider all your options first.

-It’s simple to pay by bank transfers.
-To avoid an unfamiliar banking system, this may be a better option for you.
+It’s also simple to pay by bank transfers.
+To avoid an unfamiliar banking system, this may be the best option for you.